v1j4y/qmckl_dgemm/README.md

 ## Linking to your program

-The `make install` command takes care of installing the QMCkl\_dgemm shared library on the user machine.
+The `make install` command takes care of installing the ~QMCkl\_dgemm~ shared library on the user machine.
 Once installed, add `-lqmckldgemm` to the list of compiler options.

 In some cases (e.g. when using custom `prefix` during configuration), the QMCkl library might end up installed in a directory, which is absent in the default `$LIBRARY_PATH`.
-In order to link the program against QMCkl\_dgemm, the search paths can be modified as follows:
+In order to link the program against ~QMCkl\_dgemm~, the search paths can be modified as follows:

 `export LIBRARY_PATH=$LIBRARY_PATH:<path_to_qmckl_dgemm>/lib`